jjmchew/jjmchew.github.io/RB139/writtenStudyNotes.md

   - [x] Can 'blocks' be returned from code, or only procs?  i.e., procs are a WAY of returning a block (code to be executed as a closure)
   - [x] Blocks can only be used at method invocation (i.e., not a named object)
   - [x] Explicit blocks aren't actually blocks; they are converted to procs by unary `&`
+- [ ] is `&` a method?
 - [X] How do we convert a proc to a block
     - A: use `&` to convert a proc back to a block
 - [ ] Review the posts and discussion at the start of the lesson
 - [ ] the car test class - the "test suite" - what if you have multiple test files?
+- [ ] play around with binding for constants
+- [ ] definition of methods and ability to run methods defined afterwards (in closures - it works, in normal 'procedural' code it doesn't)

 To review: